yabellini/SitioAcademico/content/blog/2021_eventlist_en/index.md

 ---
 date: "2021-12-30"
-draft: false
+title: List of events in which I participated this year
 summary: list of events in which I was part of this 2021
-title: List of events in which I participated this year
 authors:
-    - admin
-weight: 1
 tags:
-  - Community

 ---

 {{< figure src="/img/eventos_2021.png" alt="collage of some of the events flyers">}}